axmedmaxamuud/SOM2101_Analysis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Multi-Sectorial Needs Assessment (MSNA) aims to provide a wide coverage of the entire country in order to deliver the humanitarian community an up-to-date information for each cluster at populatioln group and providance levels.
+Multi-Sectorial Needs Assessment (MSNA) are conducted with strong partnership at sector and inter-sector levels, by measuring a household’s overall severity of humanitarian needs per sector and population group.

 This project contains the aggregation and analysis scripts of the 2022 MSNA.